 What Does Research Say?

-- The BetterHealth Victoria site (Australian) states that after rhinoplasty, dressings and splints are used to support healing; “Sometimes, a small piece of tape may be placed over the nose to keep the dressings in place.”
-Better Health Channel
+- Better Health Channel notes that after rhinoplasty, dressings and splints are used to support healing, and sometimes tape may be used to keep dressings in place.
+(Better Health Channel)

 Who Should See a Doctor First